Biking the Balkans: Is it cool to go cycling in Croatia?

 Disorientation from the start

 It’s not often we balk at a challenge we’ve committed to.
 It’s not often we question our journeys.
-But Split sees us almost falling at the first hurdle.
+But Split sees us almost falling at the first hurdle, through no fault of its own.

 We arrive in the city late at night, in the sweltering heat, with Google Maps telling us our apartment is straight ahead.
 After half an hour trying to break into several blocks of flats, we have another go on the GPS and are sent half a mile down the road.

+Expectations are everything and somewhere along the line we got ours mispcalibrated.
 If I had to describe our accommodation, I’d say 1970’s Glasgow tenement, with residents straight from Little Britain.
-And that’s catching me on a fond moment.
+And that’s catching me on a irritable fond moment.
 Our small flat is within the bowels of a high rise, set in a complex of high rises, on a busy main road.
 The community parking area is a hang out zone for people to smoke and drink in.
 Dogs wander freely.
 It’s so hot that everyone spends their whole evening on their balcony, or on a chair at ground level.
 Staring for hours into the middle distance.
+At what I don’t know.

 Our bikes arrive